Coronavirus (COVID-19): Useful information

 - CAMHS – currently offering telephone assessments only unless it is an emergency

-- OTR (Off the Record) – in compliance with Government advice, all group sessions have ceased.
+- OTR (Off the Record) – in compliance with Government advice, all group sessions have ceased and unfortunately no new registrations for OTR are being taken.
 One to one support and telephone counselling is available.
 Also available are online Resilience Lab sessions, to be added to the Google Hangout; please email: email@example.com.

 - Email email@example.com if you would like any further signposting to services

-(based on the 5 Ways to Wellbeing)
+5 Ways to Wellbeing